American Society of Clinical Oncology: Initiatives

 Created by members of ASCO, the Conquer Cancer Foundation of ASCO is a 501(c)(3) charitable organization.
 Since the inception of its grants and awards program in 1984, Conquer Cancer has awarded more than $90 million in funding through nearly 1,500 grants and awards to researchers in 65 countries.
 In 2015, the foundation launched The Campaign to Conquer Cancer, a comprehensive campaign to raise $150 million to fund cancer research, support Conquer Cancer's top priorities, and bring national awareness to the Foundation.

+The ASCO post also reviews books and journals written by notable authors in medicine and other domains.
+ASCO reviewed the Second Edition of Advanced Healthcare Through Personalized Medicine in 2022 authored by Priya Hays, which was described as the “depth of technical information and wellspring of novel advances carefully woven into a personalized medicine matrix are admirable” and “a top-notch operation from cover to cover”.